Bible Promises for When You’re Worried or Fearful

 To show just how much Jesus watches to ensure we are kept safe, He pointed to God’s watch-care for sparrows.

 “Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father.
 But even the hairs of your head are all numbered.
 Fear not, therefore; you are of more value than many sparrows” (Matthew 10:29-31, ESV).

 In Psalm 91, God also promises to be your shield and buckler.
 To be your refuge and fortress.
 That “He shall give His angels charge over you, to keep you in all your ways” (Psalm 91:11, NKJV).

-And even though “a thousand may fall at your side, and ten thousand at your right hand” He will not allow evil to “come near you” (Psalm 91:7, NKJV).
+And even though “a thousand may fall at your side, and ten thousand at your right hand,” He will not allow evil to “come near you” (Psalm 91:7, NKJV).

-5. When you’re afraid of suffering
+5. When you’re afraid of suffering or pain

 And seeing that this could be one more thing that can worry us as we anticipate it, Jesus left us a promise for it, too.
 He said: